-But newer research indicates that may not be the case.1 Read on to learn more about how pasteurized products may do more harm than good.
+Have you been taught that pasteurization is good for you?
+Many proponents of pasteurization claim that it kills harmful bacteria without damaging food.
+But research indicates that may not be the case.1 Keep reading to learn more about how pasteurized products may do more harm than good.

-What is Pasteurization?
+What is pasteurization anyway?

-Louis Pasteur invented pasteurization in the 1860’s at a time when food production and storage were not nearly as sanitized as they are today.
+Pasteurization is a process that heats liquids and foods to kill viruses and harmful organisms.
+Louis Pasteur invented pasteurization in the 1860s at a time when food production and storage were not nearly as sanitized as they are today.

-Food (whether un-pasteurized or not) produced and stored in unsanitary conditions is what actually causes disease.
+Food (whether unpasteurized or not) produced and stored in unsanitary conditions is what actually causes disease.

-- Destroy active enzymes in food
+- Destroy active enzymes in food.

-- Diminish the vitamin content of food
+- Diminish the vitamin content of food.

-- Kill beneficial bacteria
+- Kill beneficial bacteria.

 According to Dr. Edward Howell, food heated above 118 degrees will destroy enzymes.3

-- Have beneficial enzymes
+- Contain beneficial enzymes.

-- Retain most of their vitamins
+- Retain most of their vitamins.

-Live foods are very important to the Body Ecology system of health and healing, and we recommend eating live foods, as long as they support your health and wellness.
+Live foods are very important to the Body Ecology System of Health and Healing, and we recommend eating live foods, as long as they support your health and wellness.

 - Commercial sauerkraut